 To burn off energy in this pretty spot in summer, take to the water!
 You’ll find swan pedalos, paddle boards and kayaks all for hire on the boating lake, right next door.

-Like the aforementioned The Kitchen, The Ark doesn’t exactly have sea views (although you can see the sea from the top floor of the soft play!), but also overlooks the boating lake and is within close proximity to the sea.
-As well as a cafe, The Ark also wears a number of other hats – ice-skating rink, under-11s soft play cafe and ice cream kiosk – making it a great family-friendly eating out destination pre or post kiddy entertainment under its roof (AND there’s tons of ducks and swans to feed, plus an outdoor playground right next door).
+Like the aforementioned The Kitchen, The Ark doesn’t exactly come under restaurants with a sea view (although you can see the sea from the top floor of the soft play!), but it does overlook the boating lake and is within close proximity to the sea.
+As well as a cafe, The Ark also wears a number of other hats – ice-skating rink, under-11s soft play cafe and ice cream kiosk – making it a great kid friendly cafe (AND there’s tons of ducks and swans to feed, plus an outdoor playground right next door).

-The inside of the restaurant is pretty large and there’s also a big terrace with outside tables for warm days, where you can watch the Poole Park Miniature Train pootle past (when it’s running – our fingers are crossed it will start up again).
+The inside of the restaurant is pretty large and there’s also a big terrace with outside tables for warm days, where you can watch the Poole Park Miniature Train pootle past.
 As far as the menu is concerned, it’s pretty standard cuisine for a child-focused establishment with homemade snacks and freshly-cooked meals.
 As you can imagine, thanks to its indoor activities, families with little ones flock here in bad weather, so it can get busy on rainy days, but it’s a great, easy one to have in your back pocket for such an occasion.